DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 I don’t think Kiva got the irony here.

-Perversely inspired by the above examples, I decided to create my own info graphic interpretations of crowdfunded microfinance.
+Perversely inspired by the above examples, I decided to create my own infographic interpretations of crowdfunded microfinance.
 Rather than using bombs I felt plants, like the delicate leaf in the Kiva logo, were more appropriate.
-The outcome has resulted in a series currently in development called *Reversal of Fortune* comprised of live and digital gardens.
+The outcome has resulted in a series currently in development called *Reversal of Fortune*, comprised of live and digital gardens.
 The gardens reflect on how empathy-at-a-distance is produced while offering a counter mapping to the flows of microfinance capital that Kiva provides its audience.